veggiespam/ImageLocationScanner/README.md

-# Image Location Scanner
+# Image Location & Privacy Scanner

 Passively scans for GPS location and other privacy-related exposures in images during normal security assessments of websites via plug-ins for both Burp & ZAP.
-Image Location Scanner assists in situations where end users may post profile images and possibly give away their home location, e.g. a dating site or children's chatroom.
+Image Location & Privacy Scanner (ILS) assists in situations where end users may post profile images and possibly give away their home location, e.g. a dating site or children's chatroom.